 £48 per quarter.
 The College has for many years levied a termly fixed charge to cover some of the fixed costs of providing the various eating and cooking facilities for students, including Gyp Rooms as well as the Hall, Kitchens, Cafeteria and Coffee Shop/ Bar.
 Communal eating is an important aspect of the college experience and has been a part of Cambridge life for centuries.
 Catering is characterised by high fixed costs and the standard charging method in such situations is a set regular charge supplemented by a usage charge.
 For example this method is used by most utilities.
 The actual prices per meal/ drink compare very favourably with those charged central Cambridge commercial businesses.

 A lower rate of £17 applies if both your accommodation and your department are more than one mile away from the main College site.
-Broadly speaking this is any department west of JJ Thompson Avenue, south of Latham Road, east of the Newmarket Road/Elizabeth Way roundabout or north of Victoria Road, however please check the map in the right sidebar.
+Broadly speaking this is any department west of JJ Thompson Avenue, south of Latham Road, east of the Newmarket Road/Elizabeth Way roundabout or north of Victoria Road, however please check the map here.

 If you are eligible for the reduced rate, please complete an Application for Reduced KFC.